-(1) A holder of a pilot licence shall not act either as pilot-incommand or as co-pilot of an aeroplane, an airship, a helicopter or a powered-lift unless the holder has received authorisation as follows-
+(1) A holder of a Pilot Licence shall not act either as PIC or as co-pilot of an aeroplane, airship, helicopter or powered-lift unless the holder has received authorisation as follows-

-- (a) the appropriate class rating specified in regulation 4(1) (b); or - (b) a type rating where required in accordance with the provisions of regulation 4(1)(e).
+(a) the appropriate class rating specified in regulation 5(1)(b); or

+(b) a type rating where required in accordance with the provisions of regulation 5(1) (e).

-(2) Where a type rating is issued limiting the privileges to act as co-pilot, or limiting the privileges to act as pilot only during the cruise phase of the flight, the limitation shall be endorsed on the rating.
+(2) Where a type rating is issued limiting the privileges to act as co-pilot or limiting the privileges to act as pilot only during the cruise phase of the flight, the limitation shall be endorsed on the rating.

-(3) For the purpose of training, testing or specific special purpose non-revenue or non-passenger carrying flights, special authorisation for a pilot may be provided in writing to the licence holder by the Authority in place of issuing the class or type rating in accordance with subregulation (1).
+(3) For the purpose of training, testing or specific special purpose non-revenue or non-passenger carrying flights, special authorisation for a pilot may be provided in writing to the licence holder by the authority in place of issuing the class or type rating in accordance with subregulation (1).

-(4) Subject to subregulation (3) authorisation shall be limited in validity to the time needed to complete the specific flight.
+(4) Subject to subregulation (3), authorisation shall be limited in validity to the time needed to complete the specific flight.